thalytacf/microservice-design-challenge/design/ci-cd.en.md

 ## 3. Requirements

-- Configure the KUBECONFIG secret with access to the cluster.
+- Configure the `KUBECONFIG` secret with access to the cluster.
-- Configure the repository to allow publishing to ghcr.io (GitHub Container Registry).
+- Configure the repository to allow publishing to `ghcr.io` (GitHub Container Registry).
-- Have the Kubernetes manifests ready in the kubernetes/ directory.
+- Have the Kubernetes manifests ready in the `kubernetes/` directory.

 ---

 ## 4. Improvements

-- Add automated tests before building the image.
-- Validate YAMLs with kubectl dry-run before applying.
+- Validate YAMLs with `kubectl dry-run` before applying.
 - Send Slack or email notifications on failure.
 - Deploy only after Pull Request approval (using GitHub Environments).